How To Bend An Image Using Photoshop

 Each project is allocated a maximum of 50 million XEM for registered companies and 5 million XEM in the case of individuals or open source projects.
 Applicants are required to show at least 250 NEM Forum posts to highlight their involvement.
 Companies can have cumulative posts.
 New clients can find a partner from inside the community.
 The company must show sufficient XEM in their account.
 Real identities must be revealed, but only to the committee and upon the approval of said application.
 A project description with information such as the target market, the project’s nature, size, etc is required.
 A summary is also needed for public review.

 Where can you buy NEM?

-NEM is listed on a few of international cryptocurrency exchanges and is actively traded on websites like:
+NEM is listed on a few international cryptocurrency exchanges and is actively traded on websites like

 - Bitcoin Indonesia

 NEM is still fairly new at 3 years old, and any cryptocurrency so young will suffer from a great amount of risk, ups and downs.
 Some speculators are calling NEM “the sleeping giant” since it addresses a lot of the issues Bitcoin and Ethereum are currently dealing with now.
 NEM was built from scratch to avoid the same pitfalls as other bitcoin forks that become nothing more than “just another altcoin”, NEM’s future looks full of promise.
 Its value is rising and exciting projects are coming to the platform that makes full use of its ability to trade not only currency but also assets.

 NEM offers a truly impressive system that has the promise to be a major player in the coming blockchain powered economy.
 However, my reservations sit on the application and adoption side of the project.
 Wanting to be too advanced and too technical solving problems we aren't really struggling with as yet isn't a real game changer, not until interest in the blockchain technology as a whole picks up.
 While being a sort of "everything" coin also has me worried.